yuulive/et/README.md

 ## Concepts

 #### Collection
 In a technical sense, a collection is just a table in SQLite, that stores data in a specific format.
 Each row is an `Entry` which consists of three columns: id, time_created, data.
-The data column holds each JSON object and the other columns are used as hotpot-db metadata.
+The data column holds each JSON object and the other columns are used as et metadata.

-In theory, a collection should house similar data to make it easier to manage, but hotpot-db doesn't care about schema so you can store any kind of object in a single collection.
+In theory, a collection should house similar data to make it easier to manage, but et doesn't care about schema so you can store any kind of object in a single collection.

 #### Objects

-Each entry contains an object and the are the heart of hotpot-db.
+Each entry contains an object and the are the heart of et.
 Objects are special because you can query their contents efficiently.

-This is an advantage over storing JSON in other datastores since you don't have to read the full object to query the contents. hotpot-db wraps SQLite's json1 extension into an easy to use API.
+This is an advantage over storing JSON in other datastores since you don't have to read the full object to query the contents. et wraps SQLite's json1 extension into an easy to use API.

 ## Speed Estimates